 - Automation: post yesterday's content -> LinkedIn + X

-- All Temporal-backed.
+- All powered by durable execution.
 Retries survive operator sleep.

 08:05 Operator reviews the 4 drafts.
 Approves 3, rewrites 1.